 - Stir well.

 If you prefer, follow the lead of some bartenders and muddle a whole orange slice with the bitters-soaked sugar cube.
 You will find others who muddle the orange peel and still others who pair a lemon peel with certain whiskeys.
 It's all a matter of personal choice.

 An Old-Fashioned Cocktail a Century Ago

-The story of the Old-Fashioned is something modern drinkers can relate to.
-This cocktail sparked the same debates in the late 19th Century bar scene that the modern 'martini' menus bring up today.
-It's funny to think that the Old-Fashioned was actually 'old-fashioned' over a hundred years ago, but it's true!
+The story of the old-fashioned is something modern drinkers can relate to.
+This cocktail sparked the same debates in the late 19th century bar scene that modern "martini" menus bring up today.
+It's actually funny to think that the old-fashioned was "old-fashioned" over a hundred years ago, but it's true.

-It was around the 1880's and 90's that the American cocktail scene really got going.
-Drinks were being created with curacao, absinthe, syrups and fruit juices and they were a hit.
-There were, of course, the holdouts, those nostalgic drinkers who wanted a simple drink with a kick like they got in the 'old days'; none of this fancy stuff was a waste of time.
+It was around the 1880s and 90's that the American cocktail scene really got going.
+Drinks were being created with curacao, absinthe, syrups, and fruit juices and they were a hit.
+There were, of course, the holdouts, those nostalgic drinkers who wanted a simple drink with a kick like they got in the "old days."
+All of this fancy stuff was a waste of time.

 The Pendennis Club Myth